niel-biswas/letsquiz/README.md

 ## Getting Started

-To make it easy for you to get started with GitLab, here's a list of recommended next steps.
+To make it easy for you to get started with Gihub, here's a list of recommended next steps.

 ## Add Your Files